codaamok/Get-CMUnusedSources/README.md

 ...
 ```

-The `-ExportCMContentObjects` is also a useful switch for this task.
-This is an export of the PSObject from the function `Get-CMContent` which is pretty much all of the ConfigMgr cmdlets iterating over all the content objects.
+The `-ExportCMContentObjects` is also a useful switch for this task because it produces an XML export of the result produced by `Get-CMContent`. `Get-CMContent` is a function within the script that retrieves content objects using the Configuration Manager PowerShell cmdlets and selecting only key propertiest.

-That should offer you more confidence because it is the same as running the ConfigMgr cmdlets yourself but creating the following properties:
+For all the content objects `Get-CMContent` gathers, the following properties are selected:

 - `ContentType`
 - `UniqueID`